NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

 1. If you were to build an application that used Azure AI services, you could start with the provided code.
 By replacing the placeholders with your own service's key and endpoint, your application would be able to send requests and receive responses that utilize Azure AI services.
 In the case of the Face service, the *request* is for the Face service to analyze the image.
 The *response* is the detected attributes.

     >**Note**: You do not need to know programming to complete any of the exercises in this course.
-We will continue to take a look at Azure AI services in action through the Azure AI Foundry portal.
+We will continue to take a look at Azure AI services in action through the Microsoft Foundry portal.

 ## Validation